 Picnic for families, yoga for adults, cycling and bird watching for nature lovers are also popular activities.
 Visitors can also buy organic products, enjoy photography, attend plays and performances, and Capoeira (a Brazilian martial art) are among the myriad activities that people enjoy here.

-Attractions of Cubbon Park never fail to fascinate its visitors. exotic floral beds lining its various avenues which are located close to important administrative buildings like Central Public Library, Government Museum, Sir Vishweshwariah Industrial and Technological Museum, the Karnataka High Court, Venkatappa Art Gallery, etc. Numerous statues like that of Queen Victoria, King Edward VII, Major General Sir Mark Cubbon, Rajya Dhurandhara Sir K. Sheshadri Iyer and Sri Chamarajendra Wodeyar adorn the park complex as well.
+Attractions of Cubbon Park never fail to fascinate its visitors.
+Exotic floral beds lining its various avenues which are located close to important administrative buildings like Central Public Library, Government Museum, Sir Vishweshwariah Industrial and Technological Museum, Venkatappa Art Gallery, etc. Numerous statues like that of Queen Victoria, King Edward VII, Major General Sir Mark Cubbon, Rajya Dhurandhara Sir K. Sheshadri Iyer and Sri Chamarajendra Wodeyar adorn the park complex as well.

 Another famous attraction here is the Cubbon Park aquarium, which is the second largest aquarium in India.
 Established in the year 1983, this aquarium has on display a variety of ornamental as well as exotic fish.

 1) The park was opened in 1870 as Meade’s Park, named after the commissioner of Mysuru.

 2) The park is closed on Mondays while toy train is closed on Thursdays.